CIRA-DPC/CORE-Libs/README.md

 A script (`create_packages.sh`) is provided to produce tar files containing the built libraries for various operating systems.
 The output tar files will contain only static libraries for each package and their associated `include` files.
-Currently this script must be run from a Mac and produces binaries for Mac, CentOS-8, and Debian-10.
+Currently this script must be run from a Mac and produces binaries for "darwin" and "linux".
+The Mac libraries have been tested on Catalina and Big Sur using both x86_64 and arm64 (M1 chips) architectures.

-To produce a tar file for only one specific Linux operating system, build that operating system's Docker image, but specify the `--target export` flag to stop building at the `export` stage of the multi-stage built.
+To produce a tar file for only for linux, build the `debian-10` docker image specify the `--target export` flag to stop building at the `export` stage of the multi-stage built.

 To produce a tar file only for Mac, simply run `make package` from this package's top-level directory.